Zehong-Wang/Zehong-Wang.github.io/_pages/about.md

 News
 ======

+* [2024.10] I will be serving as a PC member for AISTATS 2025.
 * [2024.09] **One paper was accepted by NeurIPS 2024.
 Congratulations to my co-authors!**
 * [2024.08] I will be serving as a PC member for ICLR 2025.
 * [2024.07] I will be serving as a PC member for COLING 2024.